flash62au/EngineDriver_Home/docs/configuration/new_device.rst

 * Connect your new Android device/phone to your PC
 * Copy the files you saved onto the new device in the Engine Driver folder ``/Android/data/jmri.enginedriver/files`` .
-* Cisconnect the Android device/phone
+* Disconnect the Android device/phone

 **Re-start Engine Driver on the New Android device/phone**